adamhsparks/GRID/README.md

 [*checkpoint*](https://cran.r-project.org/web/packages/checkpoint/index.html),
 which will install packages as they existed on CRAN at a specific date as a part of your local library.
-If all works well, these will be installed on your computer when you open `GRID.Rproj` in RStudio.
+If all works well, these will be installed on your computer when you open `glint.Rproj` in RStudio.
 Second is our Docker image that includes all the necessary software, code and data to run our analysis.
 The Docker image may give a quicker entry point to the project, and is more self-contained, so might save some fiddling with installing things.

 ### The Docker image